gwilku/jscan-docs/jeep/jl.rst

 4. Turn the vehicle OFF
 5. Open the hood and follow the instructions below to disengage the Hood Ajar sensor:

-	a) The sensors (two of them) are just next to the grille on the left side of the vehicle (on your right, when you stand in front and look at the hood).
+	a) The sensors (two of them) are basically simple switches.
+Located just next to the grille on the left side of the vehicle (on your right, when you stand in front and look at the hood).

-	b) We need to remove only one of the sensors, but leave it plugged in to the harness
+	b) You need to remove only one of the sensors, but leave it plugged in to the harness

 	c) On the top side of the sensor, there are two tabs in the ring that mount the sensor to the metal bracket.
 Press both of them to release the sensor.